tahsintunan/Catch-em-all/README.md

 # Catch-em-all
-This game is a project work for the 2nd semester of the 1st year of batch SWE-18
+// This game is a project work for the 1st semester of the 1st year.

+There's no clear reason why I named it Catch 'em All.
+I guess I used it as a placeholder and never bothered to change it again.